hmccode/hmccode.github.io/_posts/2016-08-13-mosaic-mobile-apps-content.md

 - Code: The outlet name which serves as the main identifier.
 Must be unique within a program.
 This will not be displayed....the title in specific language will be displayed instead.
 - HotelCode: The associated hotel code where the outlet is located.
 In other words, this code is what links outlets to hotels.
 - Phone: The outlet phone number to call from the app
+- Country Code: the 3-digit ISO standard for where the outlet is located i.e. UAE
 - Language bound properties (the following properties are language specific and should be available for each desired language):
 	- Title: a language specific hotel title
 	- Image Url: PNG 620x258